-The high court’s ruling also substantiated Rhode Island’s efforts to lead the nation in the planning and implementation of the health reform, including an online health insurance portal that will allow individuals and small businesses to shop for insurance based on transparent, competitive pricing while providing tax subsidies to those who can’t afford the full cost of coverage.
+The high court’s ruling also substantiated Rhode Island’s efforts to lead the nation in the planning and implementation of the health reform, including an online health insurance portal to allow individuals and small businesses to shop for insurance based on transparent, competitive pricing while providing tax subsidies to those who can’t afford the full cost of coverage.
 To learn how the Affordable Care Act affects you, or to find a Rhode Island insurance plan that best meets your needs, please visit HealthSource RI, or call their assistance center at 1-855-840-HSRI (4774).

 Additionally, on November 19, 2009, the House passed a companion bill to health reform, H.R.
 3961, a measure that would have provided a permanent fix for the flawed Medicare physician reimbursement formula, known as the Sustainable Growth Rate (SGR), which is threatening access to care for our seniors.
-Since the Senate did not act on this legislation, Congress passed multiple temporary measures to delay the expected 27 percent reduction in doctor reimbursements, including a one year extension through 2013, which was included in the American Taxpayer Relief Act.
+Since the Senate did not act on this legislation, Congress passed multiple temporary measures to delay the expected 27 percent reduction in doctor reimbursements, including a three month patch through March 31, 2014, which was included in the 2014 budget agreement (H.J.Res.59).
 I continue to believe we must find a permanent solution so this persistent problem, and I am a cosponsor of H.R.
 2810 to repeal the SGR and more accurately reflect the costs of providing care in the current market.

 Innovative Health Research